 The cost of your surgery will vary based on a few different factors.
 Your location, for example, will impact the cost.
 Your specific surgeon and the complexity of the procedure will both also affect your surgery’s cost.

 Contact Dr. Jeffrey D. Hopkins to get a more specific idea of breast reconstruction surgery costs, and to hear more about our top-quality breast reconstruction services!

 There are several different types of reconstructive breast surgery.
-The type you choose will depend entirely upon your specific needs.
+The type you choose will depend entirely on your specific needs.
 For example, your surgeon may decide to use tissue from other parts of your body, such as your thighs, buttocks, back, or midsection.
 This is referred to as flap reconstruction.
 Another common type of breast reconstruction makes use of an implant.
 Nipple reconstruction is another type — typically, the surgeon will conduct a nipple reconstruction a few months after the breast reconstruction.
-You may also decide to have enhancing surgery on your natural breasts.
+You may also decide to enhance your natural breasts.